ArgentumSunrise/helpforhaiti/README.md

 > \-Jean Bertrand Aristide

 Haiti needs our help.
 And we need to be strong enough to give it.
+Donate now.